petriadrian/casapetri/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

-cd casaPetri

-To make the build run (needs min 2gb machine ram): npm run build:universal
+To make the build
+- turn off machine from digital ocean
+- resize machine to min 2gb ram
+- open machine and log in from mobaXterm cd casaPetri git pull npm run build:universal

-To START the project(in background) run: pm2 start dist/server.js
+- to START the project(in background) run: pm2 start dist/server.js
-To STOP the project(in background) run: pm2 stop all
+- to STOP the project(in background) run: pm2 stop all

-To start the project (will be automatically closed): npm run serve:universal
+-to start the project (will be automatically closed on closing the window): npm run serve:universal

 ## Development server